 - Noble Gasses

-So, while, yes, you can draw a specific planet, you can’t draw “planet.”
-You can draw Jupiter or even a specific, fake planet, but you cannot draw the concept.
+So, while, yes, you can draw a specific planet, like Jupiter, you can’t draw “planet.”
 You can draw Asia, but you can’t draw “continent.”

 Here’s how The Frayer Model helps students to fully understand a concept.